Guide on how to open and close OPG (family farm) in Croatia

 - Full address of the headquarters

 A pečat is an official and legal signature of a company.
 It is a physical stamp that serves as proof of the authenticity of documents such as contracts, invoices, and forms submitted to the government.
 Without pečat (stamp), documents don’t have the same legal value.

 Pension accounts will need to be registered for the family farm holder and all of the family members of the OPG.
 This is done at Hrvatski zavod za mirovinsko osiguranje – HZMO (Croatian pension insurance institute)

 Health insurance accounts must be set up for the family farm holder and all of the family members of the OPG.
 This is done at Hrvatski zavod za zdravstveno osiguranje – HZZO (Croatian health insurance fund)

-An OPG can be closed in 2 cases:
+An OPG can be closed if:

-- If the owner decides to close OPG
+- Owner decides to close OPG

-- If the OPG’s resources have been ruined
+- OPG’s resources have been ruined

 To close the OPG, you must go to the APPRRR.
 You will have to fill out the same form you filled out when opening the OPG, but this time you must emphasize that you are closing the OPG.